Geometry-preserving and interpretable dimension reduction for compositional data: Simulations and Real Data Analysis

 \cref{fig: ileum} presents the dual visualization of the ileum microbiome data using CKDR.
 The left panel shows the projection onto $\Delta^2$, where CD and healthy subjects are clearly separated by a nonlinear decision boundary (dashed curve) derived from the intrinsic predictive model.
 The discrimination is primarily driven by the subcomposition $(z_1, z_3)$: higher relative abundance of $z_3$ over $z_1$ corresponds to CD, whereas the reverse indicates healthy status, with $z_2$ contributing little.
 The right panel displays the variable allocation plot, which reveals pronounced emergent sparsity: most columns $P_j = (p_{1j}, p_{2j}, p_{3j})^\top$ of $\wh P_n$ lie on the simplex boundary, with 77\% clustering near vertices ($\max_k p_{kj} > 0.9$).
 Within the subcomposition $(z_1, z_3)$, columns near the left and right edges correspond to higher abundance of $z_3$ and $z_1$, respectively.
 We interpret the left-edge cluster as CD-associated and the right-edge cluster as health-associated, with representative genera listed in \cref{tab:ileum_taxa}.

-These data-driven findings align closely with existing literature.
-Genera such as \textit{Haemophilus}, \textit{Fusobacterium}, and \textit{Anaerotruncus}, which have been previously reported as enriched in CD patients \citep{metwalyIntegratedMicrobiotaMetabolite2020}, appear frequently near the left edge.
-In contrast, short-chain fatty-acid (SCFA)--producing bacteria including \textit{Roseburia}, \textit{Ruminococcus}, and \textit{Blautia}, cluster near the right edge, consistent with reports of their depletion in CD and their protective role in delaying disease progression \citep{zhangShortchainFattyAcids2023, maGutMicrobiotaEarly2022}.
+These data-driven findings align with existing literature.
+Genera such as \textit{Haemophilus} and \textit{Lachnoclostridium}, which have been reported as enriched in CD patients \citep{metwalyIntegratedMicrobiotaMetabolite2020, alsulaimanGutMicrobiotaAnalyses2023}, cluster near the CD-associated edge.
+In contrast, short-chain fatty-acid (SCFA)--producing bacteria, including \textit{Blautia}, \textit{Eubacterium}, and \textit{Roseburia}, cluster near the healthy-associated edge, consistent with reports of their depletion in CD and their protective role in delaying disease progression \citep{zhangShortchainFattyAcids2023, maGutMicrobiotaEarly2022}.

-Then, we compare the prediction performance of the CKDR method, considering both CKDR$^*$ and CKDR-$m$ with fixing $m=3$ and $m=5$.
-Performance is averaged over 100 random 80/20 train–test splits: models are fit on the training data, and test performance is reported as misclassification rate (MCR).
-Results are reported in \cref{tab: real prediction}.
-All methods except clr-RF perform comparably, with CKDR$^*$ achieving the lowest average MCR; in cross-validation, it most frequently selects $m=7$.
-Although CKDR-3 yields slightly higher error than CKDR$^*$, the difference is not statistically significant (two-sample $t$-test, $p$-value = 0.251).
-These results highlight the predictive competitiveness of CKDR and confirm that the visualization produced by CKDR-3 generalizes well.